 Sea Island Red Peas

-This festive side is a favorite at Blackberry Farm, Tennessee.
-Their red peas are sourced from South Carolina, but their chef notes that black-eyed peas would make a worthy substitution if Sea Island peas aren't available.
+This festive side is a favorite at Blackberry Farm in Tennessee.
+The restaurant's red peas are sourced from South Carolina, but its chef notes that black-eyed peas would make a worthy substitution if Sea Island peas aren't available.

 1 cup Sea Island red peas